 A Regulation 6 (1) request for a Screening Determination in terms of the 2011 EIA Regulations was lodged with Aberdeen City Council by Stewart Milne Homes on behalf of the Countesswells Consortium on the 14th June 2011 with regard to proposed development of the Countesswells site.
 Aberdeen City Council determined that Statutory EIA was required.
-A subsequent scoping request was submitted on behalf of the Countesswells Consortium to Aberdeen City Council in June 2012 with responses received from statutory consultees, planning officers and other key consultees.
+A subsequent scoping request was submitted on behalf of the Countesswells Consortium to Aberdeen City Council The environmental assessment is being progressed in accordance with EIA best practice.